Safeguarding & Child Protection

 If you have concerns that a child you know is at risk of serious harm through abuse or neglect, it is important that you report your worries to the correct agency.

-Wokingham Triage Team: triage@wokingham.gcsx.gov.uk or 0118 908 8022.
+Wokingham Triage Team: triage@wokingham.gov.uk or 0118 908 8002.

-You can also report you concerns to the NSPCC:www.nspcc.org.uk/help-and-advice
+You can also report you concerns to the NSPCChttps://www.nspcc.org.uk/keeping-children-safe/

-Useful Guidance on the following safeguarding issues is available by following the links
+Useful Guidance on the following safeguarding issues is available by following the links:

 Internet Safety